 • Because we are asking you in advance for the weights of the riders in your party, we will not be able to provide refunds for any customers who are not able to ride because of excessive weight.

 Dr. Deb Bennett, PhD, founder of the Equine Studies Institute and an expert in the biomechanics of horses, has advised that the “Total weight of rider plus tack must not exceed 250 lbs.
-There is no horse alive, of any breed, any build, anywhere, that can go more than a few minutes with more weight on its back than this.
+There is no horse alive, of any breed, any build, anywhere, that should go more than a few minutes with more weight on its back than this.
 Not even the U.S. Army ever packed a mule heavier than this.“

 Putting too much weight on a horse – any horse – can quickly lead to both short-term and long-term problems.
 Short-term problems include rub-sores from the saddle, strained muscles, and pinching of nerves, any of which can sideline a horse for a few days to a week.
 Consistent over-loading of a horse can lead to permanent damage such as a “sway back,” deteriorated muscle function, joint problems, and arthritis.

 It’s a matter of safety: